DanielMuller/koken-plugin-photoswipe/README.md

 Configuration
 -------------
+You can choose which sharing services are available.

+You can define which DOM Elements will trigger Photoswipe. by leaving the option empty, the default element for the current Theme is used.

-There is no plugin configuration.
-But it advised to clear *System Caches* after inabling it.
+It advised to clear *System Caches* after inabling it.

 Layout
 ------